 Having an effective and efficient project or workflow management system in place is important for any company in the business for creating something new and useful.
 Software development, in particular, is a complex undertaking.
 There are innumerable steps, multiple project members and a potentially endless set of features at play.
-With so many moving parts, it’s important to have a system in place that will ensure thorough completion while maximizing efficiency and resources.
+With so many moving parts, it’s important to have a system in place that will ensure thorough completion while optimizing efficiency and resources.

 With any project, a proper scope needs to be created in order to keep it on time, on budget and completed in full.
 An efficient way to create a project scope is through the process known as a work breakdown structure, or WBS.